 Agility Planner: Addressing the Challenges of Business Continuity Planning

 The path ahead for modern businesses is laid through uncertainty caused by rising disruptions, including pandemics, cyberattacks, social unrest, the growing frequency of natural disasters.
-Creating a robust Business Continuity Strategy is intensified by the increased scrutiny from regulators, higher expectations from clients, and evolving technology requirements—all of these factors put pressure on those of us tasked with developing a comprehensive Business Continuity Plan and a Business Impact Analysis.
+Creating a robust business continuity planning strategy is intensified by the increased scrutiny from regulators, higher expectations from clients, and evolving technology requirements—all of these factors put pressure on those of us tasked with developing a comprehensive Business Continuity Plan and a Business Impact Analysis.
 However, not every organization finds itself in the mature stages of business resilience, yet operations must run smoothly at all times.
 Agility Planner offers the tools to simplify and streamline business continuity planning while letting you focus on what matters the most—your people's safety.

 What is Agility Planner?